Alan Wilson (musician): Personal life

 Wilson suffered from anxiety and depression, rooted in his personal issues and in his despair over the environment.
 According to his bandmates, Wilson's personal hygiene was atrocious; he had to be frequently reminded to bathe, brush his teeth and change clothes.
 Some sources state that Wilson attempted suicide multiple times; others say he never actually said he tried to commit suicide and these were simply assumptions made after his death by some who knew him.
-As a child, Wilson frequently experienced sleep paralysis and later suffered from insomnia as an adult.
+As a child, Wilson frequently experienced frightening episodes of sleep paralysis and later suffered from insomnia as an adult.
 To resolve his insomnia, Wilson started using the barbiturate Secobarbital, or "reds" as they were known on the street.
 He had a nervous habit of pulling and twisting his hair.
 In the summer of 1969, Wilson was hospitalized for depression.
 During this time, he wrote the song "Poor Moon", expressing his concern for pollution from the Moon landing that same year.
 In order to be released, Wilson was placed under Bob Hite's care in a legal custody agreement.
 Wilson was hospitalized again in the spring of 1970, as Canned Heat was scheduled to record an album with John Lee Hooker.
 Wilson reportedly attempted to drive his car off a freeway in Los Angeles, sustaining an injury to the top of his head.
 There are conflicting stories of this incident as some claim it was an accident due to his poor eyesight and lack of driving experience; Wilson was permitted to attend recording sessions, but would return to the hospital at the conclusion of each session.
 His song "Human Condition" reflects an encounter with his psychiatrist during one of his hospital stays.

 Due to his poor vision, Wilson did not learn how to drive until 1969, when Hite gave him a camper van which doubled as a home.
 Wilson had no interest in purchasing a home and whenever Canned Heat was not on tour, he would camp at Yosemite or Sequoia National Park in his van at every opportunity.